128IN: Forensic Chemistry

 We use the BioRad Forensic DNA Fingerprinting Kit for class.
 This is an excellent introduction to DNA analysis.
 You will need micropipettes, a constant temperature bath, a microcentrifuge, and electrophoresis apparatus for this laboratory experiment.
 The kit description is on the BioRad Life Science Education web site under Classroom Kits.
 You can download the manual from this site.

-The Forensic DNA Fingerprinting Kit Instruction Manual is available on the BioRad Life Science Education web site under the Kit Instruction Manuals link.
-You can also access it directly here: Bio-Rad Forensic DNA Manual The student manual starts on page 20 with the Forensic DNA Fingerprinting Kit Quick Guide.
+The Forensic DNA Fingerprinting Kit Instruction Manual is available on the Documents tab of the BioRad Life Science Education web site.
+To access the Instruction Manual, you must register with BioRad.
+The student manual starts on page 23 with the Forensic DNA Fingerprinting Kit Quick Guide.

 DNA Isolation Instructions on isolating DNA using household materials.

 Familial DNA An article from the Arizona Star, February 10, 2010

 Toxicology basics This is a PDF of a PowerPoint presentation Principles of Toxicology by Elizabeth Casarez of the Southwest Environmental Health Sciences Center at the University of Arizona College of Pharmacy.